ryanvilbrandt/commission_tracker/src/user_help.md

 ### Finishing Commissions

 When you've finished a commission, save the commission as an image file.
 Then, open the commission details.
 You can then either drag the image file into the area with the dashed outline to select that file for uploading, or click the blue "clicking this link" text to open a file browser.
-Once you've selected an image file to upload, you can click the blue "upload it" text, or select a new image file.
+Once you've selected an image file to upload, you can click the blue "Click here to confirm" text, or select a new image file.
 Clicking "upload it" will remove the commission from your queue, upload your image file to the website, and mark the commission as Finished.

-You can claim any commission from the Finished queue if you wish to do more work on it.
+You can reclaim any commission you did from the Finished queue if you wish to do more work on it.
+(Please don't claim commissions you didn't do.)

 ### Opening/Closing Commissions Queues